YunnnnShang/Research-Project/Experimental Roadmap.md

         Deliverable: Generate plots visualizing "Model Size vs. FPS" and "Model Size vs. Resource Utilization".
   - [x] Model Architecture Selection:\
         Objective: Based on the benchmark results, select one or two optimal model sizes for all subsequent degradation experiments.\
         Criteria: Balance inference speed, performance, and resource constraints.
-For example, select `yolov8n.pt` as the "high-efficiency" model and `yolov8s.pt `as the "balanced-performance" model.
-This decision will be consistently applied throughout the research.
+        Concluded from the benchmark data (e.g., yolov8n achieving only ~2.6 FPS) that yolov8n is the only model with minimal viability for CPU-based tasks, establishing it as the sole model for subsequent CPU-only experiments.

 ### Phase 2: Data Acquisition, Quantization & Dataset Construction
 **Status:** `✅ Completed`